-Jen Fisher enters her third season at the helm of the Colorado State softball program in 2013.
-Fisher has guided her alma mater back to prominence in the Mountain West Conference.
+Jen Fisher enters her fourth season at the helm of the Colorado State softball program in 2014, where she has guided her alma mater back to prominence in the Mountain West.

-The 2010 NCAA Division II National Coach of the Year at Metropolitan State College, Fisher did not take long to add more hardware to her resume, earning Mountain West Coach of the Year honors in just her second season at the helm of the Rams' program in 2012.
+The 2010 NCAA Division II National Coach of the Year at Metro State, Fisher did not take long to add more hardware to her resume, earning Mountain West Coach of the Year honors in just her second season at the helm of the Rams' program, in 2012.

-After tallying an 8-43 mark in her first season in Fort Collins, Fisher engineered one of the greatest single-season turnarounds in school history in Year 2, leading the Rams to a 29-22 mark during the 2012 campaign, including an 8-4 mark and a tie for second place in the Mountain West standings
+After tallying an 8-43 mark in her first season in Fort Collins, Fisher engineered one of the greatest single-season turnarounds in school history in Year 2, leading the Rams to a 29-22 mark during the 2012 campaign, including an 8-4 mark and a tie for second place in the Mountain West standings.
+The Rams maintained the same level of competitiveness in 2013, again tying for second in the Mountain West.

 Now, Fisher has the Rams poised to take the next step back to the national spotlight.